Houseboy (novel): Plot summary

 The Commandant returns from touring, and it is later discovered that he knew about his wife's affair and returns because of it.
 The Commandant has a terrible argument with her, but after a few days they are getting along again.

 Madame becomes very disrespectful towards Toundi, partly because she does not like being there any more, but mostly because she knows that he knew about her affair.
-Sophie, the lover of the water engineer, is accused of stealing his workers' salaries with the help of Toundi.
+Sophie, the lover of the agricultural engineer, is accused of stealing his workers' salaries with the help of Toundi.
 He is taken to prison, where he is tortured into confessing to a crime he has not committed.

 Toundi is held in a hut near the police headquarters.
 Fortunately he has a friend who works there named Mendim, who is described as a very muscular man.
 He is feared by most other people but he soon comes to be known as Toundi's ally.
 M. Moreau orders Mendim to beat up Toundi, but Mendim throws ox's blood on him to make it look like he is injured.
 They spend the rest of the day playing cards.

 Toundi becomes sick and Mendim takes him to the hospital.
 They have to wait a very long time to see a doctor because the black doctor is the only doctor there, the other white doctor having been promoted to captain.
 The doctor finds out that Toundi's ribs are broken and have punctured his bronchi.

 While Toundi is still at the hospital, in a dazed state, M. Moreau returns with the white doctor and talks about punishing Toundi some more.
 After M. Moreau has left, Toundi escapes the hospital and heads to Spanish Guinea, where he was first introduced in the beginning of the novel.